mrtinsvitor/nest-blog-posts/README.md

 ## About The Project

 A basic demonstration of automated testing in Nest.Js with Prisma.
-This is the sample project of an article in DEV.to
+This is the sample project of an [article in DEV.to.](https://dev.to/mrtinsvitor/testes-com-nestjs-e-prisma-24bo)

 ### Built With